What Began As A Dream...

 Earning His Ph.D.

-After earning his Ph.D. in 1930, Konstantin was assigned to a 35,000 acre collective farm called Lenina and later renamed as the Troubetskoy Experimental Grape and Wine Station.
+After earning his Ph.D. in 1930, Konstantin was assigned to a 35,000-acre collective farm called Lenina later renamed as the Troubetskoy Experimental Grape and Wine Station.
 Under his direction, work began to rebuild the famous vineyards with grafted vinifera vines on phylloxera-resistant and cold-resistant rootstocks.

 1930